ckxng/pr_home_bundle/Resources/private/page/trunk_2013.md

 whole family can participate in.
 Come dressed in costume and enjoy a family night out with us.

+We will have several (FREE!) food options:
+- hamburgers
+- hot dogs
+- chips
+- soda
+- desserts
+- and of course CANDY CANDY CANDY!

 Examples of fun costume themes for your family:

 - Superheros (the more original the better!)